olinlibrary/futureboard/README.md

 NOTE: You'll need to [add these as environment variables to your Heroku instance](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables) as well.
 Depending on your setup, you may want to have a separate database for local vs. production, but for just getting the app running it's not a crime to use the same.

+Setting up AWS: We use s3 to store media, and have lambda functions to resize images and transcode video.

+We used [aws-lambda-ffmpeg](https://github.com/binoculars/aws-lambda-ffmpeg) and [aws-lambda-image](https://github.com/ysugimoto/aws-lambda-image) for resizing the media.
+Install aws-lambda-ffmpeg first, because its installer fails if you try to use existing buckets.
+You can also install it with temporary buckets and then change the settings in the aws console.
+Create two buckets, an 'upload' bucket and a 'media' bucket.
+Users will upload to the 'upload' bucket, triggering a lambda function to process the file and save it to your 'media' bucket.
+Currently, images are prepended with 'img-' and video is with 'vid-' to differentiate lambda triggers.
+Create AWS keys for your app and set the following environment variables:
+`ACCESS_KEY_ID, SECRET_ACCESS_KEY`.
+Finally set up the 'media' bucket to publish to an SNS topic on ObjectCreate, and create an HTTPS subscription to `<url>/aws/MediaStatusSNS`.
+You will have to confirm this once you spin up the heroku instance.

 Now that you've got these variables set, you need to get the [Heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) set up.
 Once logged in through the command line interface, run `heroku git:remote -a <YOUR PROJECT NAME>`.
 Now when you've committed changes to Github, you can [push to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#push-local-changes) by running `git push heroku master`.
 If everything was done correctly, your app should deploy and you can access it at `<YOUR PROJECT NAME>.herokuapp.com`.

 ### Development